dschmenk/PLASMA/README.md

 ## Multi-Platform Support

 PLASMA 123 is named as such because it runs on the Apple I, II, and III.
 More platforms will be supported in the future.
-Throught the use of dynamically loaded modules, system differences can be virtualized to provide a consistent set of services for a variety of physical machines.
+Through the use of dynamically loaded modules, system differences can be virtualized to provide a consistent set of services for a variety of physical machines.

 ## Low Level Implementation